thim81/openapi-format/readme.md

   --keepComments        Don't remove the comments from the OpenAPI YAML file [boolean] --sortComponentsFile  The file with components to sort alphabetically         [path]

+  --no-bundle           Don't bundle the local and remote $ref               [boolean] --split               Split OpenAPI document into a multi-file structure   [boolean]

   --rename              Rename the OpenAPI title                              [string]

   --convertTo           convert the OpenAPI document to OpenAPI version 3.1   [string]